 A critical aspect of the Independent Investigations Office's (IIO) work is to ensure the public is appropriately informed of matters under investigation.
 Section 38.121 of the Police Act sets out the authority for the Chief Civilian Director (CCD) to provide information to the public.
-The IIO employs a practicable transparency model to determine the balance between the public and privacy interests associated with IIO investigations.
-The IIO commits to being as transparent as practicable while taking into account the particulars of each investigation.
+The IIO employs the appropriate level of transparency considering the public and privacy interests associated with IIO investigations.
+The IIO commits to being as transparent as possible while taking into account the individual circumstances of each investigation.